MildaBar/Discord-Bot-REST-API/README.md

 ### Endpoints

 - **POST /messages**
+  _You can send a congratulatory message to any channel_

   - Send a congratulatory message to a user on Discord.
   - **NOTE:** Include the message data in the request body in JSON format with username, sprintCode, and channelId
   - **Example:**

     ```json
     {
       "username": "johnjoe",
       "sprintCode": "WD-1.2",
       "channelId": "1234567891011121314"
+    }
+    ```

+  - Send specific congratulatory message to a user on Discord.
+  - **NOTE:** Include the message data in the request body in JSON format with username, sprintCode, channelId and messageTemplateId
+  - **Example:**

+    ```json
+    {
+      "username": "johnjoe",
+      "sprintCode": "WD-2.2",
+      "channelId": "1168443682287009805",
+      "messageTemplateId": 2
     }
     ```